tecoevo/incipient_endosymbiosis/README.md

 * `adhesion-evolution` contains scripts for simulating and plotting the independent evolution of the adhesions.
 * `coevolution` contains scripts for simulating and plotting the coevolution of the obligacies with adhesions.

-Note: all scripts in C-exp-growth re-compute the stochastic evolutionary trajectories every time since the exponential growth model is analytically solvable, making computations faster since we can put in some expressions 'by hand'.
-However, all scripts used to make figures in ./C-logistic-growth/ simply plot an already present set of data files which were obtained by running the relevant scripts on a cluster.
-For example, in ./C-logistic-growth/obligacy-evolution, the file to run on a cluster is HPC-obligacy-trajectory.
-And once all the data files from there are in ./data (available on request, not included for their large size), one can use analyse-obligacy-trajectory-data.py to plot them.
+Note: all scripts in `./C-exp-growth/` re-compute the stochastic evolutionary trajectories every time since the exponential growth model is analytically solvable, making computations faster since we can put in some expressions 'by hand'.
+However, all scripts used to make figures in `./C-logistic-growth/` simply plot an already present set of data files which were obtained by running the relevant scripts on a cluster.
+For example, in `./C-logistic-growth/obligacy-evolution`, the file to run on a cluster is `HPC-obligacy-trajectory.py` And once all the data files from there are in `./data` (available on request, not included for their large size), one can use `analyse-obligacy-trajectory-data.py` to plot them.

 ## FigureSources ##